Mahdi: Sunni Islam

 The common opinion among the Sunnis is that the Mahdi is an expected ruler to be sent by God before the end times to re-establish righteousness.
 He is held to be from among the descendants of Muhammad through his daughter Fatima and her husband Ali, and his physical characteristics including a broad forehead and curved nose.
 He will eradicate injustice and evil from the world.
-He will be from the Hasanid branch of Muhammad's descendants, as opposed to the Shi'a belief that he is of the Husaynid line.
+He will be from the Hasanid branch of Muhammad's descendants, as opposed to the Shia belief that he is of the Husaynid line.
 The Mahdi's name would be Muhammad and his father's name would be Abd Allah.
-Abu Dawood quotes Muhammad as saying: "The Mahdi will be from my family, from the descendants of Fatimah".
+Abu Dawud quotes Muhammad as saying: "The Mahdi will be from my family, from the descendants of Fatimah".
 Another hadith states: Even if only one day remains [until the doomsday], God will lengthen this day until He calls forth a man from me, or from the family of my house, his name matching mine and his father's name matching that of my father.
 He will fill the Earth with equity and justice just as it had previously been filled with injustice and oppression.

 Before the arrival of the Mahdi, the earth would be filled with anarchy and chaos.
 Divisions and civil wars, moral degradation, and worldliness would be prevalent among the Muslims.
 Injustice and oppression would be rampant in the world.
 In the aftermath of the death of a king, the people would quarrel among themselves, and the as yet unrecognized Mahdi would flee from Medina to Mecca to take refuge in the Ka'ba.
-Against his will, would the Mahdi be recognized as ruler by the people.
+He would be the Mahdi recognized as ruler by the people.
 The Dajjal would appear and will spread corruption in the world.
-With an army bearing black banners, which would come to his aid from the east, the Mahdi would confront the Dajjal, but would be unable to defeat him.
-Dressed in saffron robes with his head anointed, Jesus would descend at the point of a white minaret of the Umayyad Mosque in eastern Damascus and join the Mahdi.
+With an army bearing black banners, which would come to his aid from the east, the Mahdi would fight the Dajjal, and will be able to defeat him.
+Dressed in saffron robes with his head anointed, Jesus would descend at the point of a white minaret of the Umayyad Mosque in eastern Damascus (believed to be the Minaret of Jesus) and join the Mahdi.
 Jesus would pray behind the Mahdi and then kill the Dajjal.
 The Gog and Magog would also appear wreaking havoc before their final defeat by the forces of Jesus.
 Although not as significant as the Dajjal and the Gog and Magog, the Sufyani, another representative of the forces of dark, also features in the Sunni traditions.
 He will rise in Syria before the appearance of Mahdi.
 When the latter appears, the Sufyani, along with his army, will either be swallowed up en route to Mecca by the earth with God's command or defeated by the Mahdi.
-Jesus and the Mahdi will then conquer the world and establish caliphate.
+Jesus and the Mahdi will then conquer the world and establish a caliphate.
 The Mahdi will die after 7 to 13 years, whereas Jesus after 40 years.
 Their deaths would be followed by reappearance of corruption before the final end of the world.